-The history of Shannon Airport
+The History of Shannon Airport

-- 24 October 1945, the first scheduled commercial flight, an American Overseas Airlines DC-4, passed through the airport.
+1945: The first transatlantic proving flight, a Pan Am DC-4, landed at Shannon from New York City, and the first scheduled commercial flight, an American Overseas Airlines DC-4, passed through the airport.

-- 1947, it became world’s first duty-free airport.
+1947: Shannon Airport became the world’s first duty-free airport.

-- By the 1960s many international carriers used Shannon and it became known as the gateway between Europe and the Americas – few aircraft could make the journey without refuelling here.
+1960’s: Many international carriers used Shannon and it became known as the gateway between Europe and the Americas – few aircraft could make the journey without refuelling here.

-- November 2008, it was announced that customs and agriculture inspections would be added.
+2008: It was announced that customs and agriculture inspections would be added.

-- 1 March 2010, Shannon Airport became the first airport outside the US to offer US Customs and Border Protection to private aircraft, yet another world’s first.
+2010: Shannon Airport became the first airport outside the US to offer US Customs and Border Protection to private aircraft, yet another world’s first.